tbriand/inverse_compositional/README.txt

 SUMMARY
 *******

-This program implements the inverse compositional algorithm for parametric motion estimation.
+This program implements the modified inverse compositional algorithm for parametric motion estimation.
 It computes a planar transformation between two images, including translations, similarities, affinities and homographies.
 It computes large displacements through a pyramidal scheme and uses robust functionals to deal with noise and occlusions.